edorlando07/casper3-hugo-starter/content/post/rich-content.md

 +++
-author = "Hugo Authors"
+author = "Ed Orlando"
 date = 2019-03-10T00:00:00Z
-description = "A brief description of Hugo Shortcodes" feature_image = "/images/kelly-sikkema-8RWZ93hLktI-unsplash.jpg"
+description = "A brief description Ed Orlando" feature_image = "/images/jason-briscoe-amLfrL8LGls-unsplash.jpg"
-tags = ["shortcodes", "privacy"] title = "Rich Content"
+tags = ["shortcodes", "privacy"] title = "About"

 +++
 Hugo ships with several [Built-in Shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugo-s-built-in-shortcodes) for rich content, along with a [Privacy Config](https://gohugo.io/about/hugo-and-gdpr/) and a set of Simple Shortcodes that enable static and no-JS versions of various social media embeds.